How we work

 —–

-On Policing and Community Safety, we work directly with police and agencies in both boroughs, and take part in police safer neighbourhood team panels.
+On Policing and Community Safety, our volunteers work directly with police and agencies in both boroughs, and take part in police safer neighbourhood team panels.

-On the Public Realm, we work with commercial and public sector interests on visionary elements such as Earlham Street Market, New Row and those dealt with by the Covent Garden Area Plan steering groups.
+On the Public Realm, we work with commercial and public sector interests on visionary elements.
 We also deal day-to-day with small elements such as trees, lighting and obstructions.

-Other environmental activities include passion for our open spaces, and work on issues such as traffic (eg: the West End Project), noise, pollution and refuse collections.
+Other environmental activities include passion for our open spaces, and work on issues such as traffic, noise, pollution and refuse collections.

-We also respond to legislative consultations in other areas of our experience, and work pro-actively with our MPs and local councillors on wider policy matters (eg: short lets, night tube).
+We also respond to legislative consultations in other areas of our experience, and work pro-actively with our MPs and local councillors on wider policy matters.
 We are represented on the West End Partnership Board, looking at the long-term strategy for the heart of our city where so many interests compete and where today’s decisions on everything from deliveries to air quality will affect a generation.

-Happily, we bring local people together not just to fight battles, but for annual community events, such as the Summer Street Festival, our stall at the May Fayre, and the Christmas Community Carol Service attended by hundreds of local people of all backgrounds.
+Happily, we bring local people together not just to fight battles, but for regular community events, such as pub nights, the Summer barbecue & picnic, our stall at the May Fayre, and the Christmas Community Carol Service attended by hundreds of local people of all backgrounds.

 ———–